symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Setting up your workstation
 ###########################

-This first guide will walk you through a step-by-step installation of the required tools to start developing on NEM Catapult.
+This first guide will walk you through a step-by-step installation of the required tools to start developing on NEM.

 **********************************
 Running Catapult Service Bootstrap